-Clearly, timely action is called for.
-The GDPR will require companies to do more than just update privacy notices and policies.
-Effective compliance will necessitate broad and continuing stakeholder engagement as well as operational and system changes.
+The GDPR requires companies to do more than just update privacy notices and policies.
+Effective compliance necessitates broad and continuing stakeholder engagement as well as operational and system changes.

 Alston & Bird's privacy team is deeply engaged in GDPR (and other EU privacy matters) on behalf of a number of clients.
-We are well-placed to do so with a full team in Brussels and the United States.
+We are well-placed to do so with our team in Brussels and the United States.